ejp-rd-vp/ERN-common-data-elements/docs/personal_information.md

   sio:SIO_000300 "2020-02-31T12:00:00"^^xsd:dateTime . # has value
 ```

-An example rdf of person's gender
+An example RDF of person's gender

 ```ttl